ddev/ddev/docs/developers/building-contributing.md

 ![Github artifacts pulldown](images/github_artifacts.png)

 After you download and unzip the appropriate binary, you can place it in your $PATH.
-The easiest way to do this if you're using homebrew is `brew unlink ddev` and then copy the binary to /usr/local/bin/ddev.
+The easiest way to do this if you're using homebrew is `brew unlink ddev` and then `unzip ddev.zip && chmod +x ddev && mv ddev /usr/local/bin/ddev`.
 After you're done, you can remove the downloaded binary and `brew link ddev`.

 (On macOS Big Sur these downloaded binaries are not signed, so you will want to `xattr -r -d com.apple.quarantine /path/to/ddev` in order to use them.
 The final binaries in any release are signed, of course.)